 7. Corn

 Some people refer to corn as a grain, others a starchy vegetable.
-Either way, it is a great source of complex carbohydrates and another versatile food that you can safely enjoy in its natural form.
+Either way, it is a great source of complex carbohydrates and another versatile gluten-free food that you should be able to safely enjoy in its natural form.

 Cornstarch is made by grinding up the starchy part of the kernel and is ideal for thickening sauces and stews.
 You can also use corn flour and cornmeal in your recipes (although you should check the packaging for cross-contamination warnings).